HuuThang-1402/HuuThang-1402/README.md

 # Hi I'm Thang!!! :wave:
 ### :blush: Here are some things about myself
-- 🔭 I’m currently working on ...
-Ho Chi Minh University of Technology
+- 🔭 I’m currently working on : Ho Chi Minh University of Technology
-- 🌱 I’m currently learning ...
-ML/DL, Data Science, Web, ...
+- 🌱 I’m currently learning : ML/DL, Data Science, Web, ...
-- 👯 I’m looking to collaborate on ... every company about AI
+- 👯 I’m looking to collaborate on : every companíes about AI
-- 🤔 I’m looking for help with ... everything in life
+- 🤔 I’m looking for help with : everything in life
-- 💬 Ask me about ... anything
+- 💬 Ask me about : anything
-- 📫 How to reach me: ...
-[Facebook](https://www.facebook.com/thang.huu.94651774)
+- 📫 How to reach me : [Facebook](https://www.facebook.com/thang.huu.94651774)
-- :+1: Fun fact: ...
-I :heart: astronomy so much.
+- :+1: Fun fact : I :heart: astronomy so much.
 Every day, I spend at least 30 minutes on watching videos about the universe.

 ### :zap: GitHub Stats